What's your delivery time?

 For a superior performance, we offer RWL34.
 That Swedish steel is nowadays the best European (powder metallurgy) stainless steel for knives blades (Hardness 60/61 HRC).

 The XC75 carbon steel is not stainless.
 The blade gets dark by the time.
 It is appropriate for those who look for the good old fashioned knives style.
 Very easy to sharpen, it is “our grand fathers” steel.

 Lastly, there are Damascus steels.
 Damascus steels are for the knife maker what gold is for the jeweler.

 IMPORTANT: We have chosen to manufacture our Damascus blades with Damascus stainless steel bars sourced at Damasteel, Sweden (Damasteel).
 Given its expense, the Damascus steel is expected to retain its beauty through the years: this is what we do guarantee.

 A carbon steel Damascus is more "traditional" although it would lose the visible patterns through time.
 It can also rust if not wiped with some regularity.
 This is why we prefer to manufacture stainless steel instead of carbon steel Damascus.

 Our knives are branded Gilles® and embossed "Handmade in France" on the other side of the blade.
 In addition, a numbered certificate comes with each knife.

 Fontenille-Pataud was the first French manufacturer to offer the Laguiole and other high end knives on line.
 Since 1998, our quality knives and reputation has been embraced throughout the world.

 Your satisfaction matters.
 We understand your inquiry is urgent.
 We respond your e-mails as quickly as possible.
-If you need immediate attention, we encourage you to call us at +33.4188.8.131.52 (English speaking, normal rates apply, Paris time).
+If you need immediate attention, we encourage you to call us at +33.418.104.22.168 (English speaking, normal rates apply, Paris time) or to use this contact form.
 We accept phone orders as well.